dipta10/tts-reader/README.md

 ### Working

 1. Install piper in your $PATH if using the original C++ variant, or `pip install piper-tts` if using the Python wrapper.
-If using Python, make sure to use **Python v3.10.12** because of this [issue](https://github.com/rhasspy/piper/issues/509).
+   - If using Python, either make sure to use **Python v3.10.12** because of this [issue](https://github.com/rhasspy/piper/issues/509).
+   - or use this command to install the piper dependencies: `pip install --no-deps -r piper.requirements.txt`
 2. Download the models and their respective configurations in a directory.
 See [here](https://github.com/rhasspy/piper/blob/master/VOICES.md)
 3. Create a virtual environment, install requirements and run:
    ```bash